Dimmer Switch vs. Dimmable Remote: What’s the Difference?

 Final Thoughts and Good to Know

-Always check the wattage on your bulbs or fixtures to be sure you’re not overloading the electrical circuit.
+Always check the wattage of your light bulbs or fixtures to be sure you’re not overloading the electrical circuit.
 Too many bulbs on a single circuit and your dimmer may not work as expected.